George Schiffman, MD, FCCP

 What causes mesothelioma?

 Most people with malignant mesothelioma have worked on jobs where they breathed asbestos.
 Usually, this involves men over 40 years of age.
 Others have been exposed to asbestos in a household environment, often without knowing it.
-Interestingly, the number of new cases of mesothelioma has been relatively stable since 1983, the same time that the restrictions on asbestos were instituted by the U.S. Occupational Safety and Health Administration (OSHA).
+The number of new cases of mesothelioma has been relatively stable since 1983, the same time that the restrictions on asbestos were instituted by the U.S. Occupational Safety and Health Administration (OSHA).
 In Europe, the number of new cases of mesothelioma continues to rise.

 Get the latest treatment options.